will-molloy/file-sync/README.md

 ## Usage

-Build and run the docker container (or run the main method directly).
+Build and run the docker container.
 Args depend on the backup type.

 ### Local Backup